In this article, we’ll go through every Recon character in Apex Legends for Season 17 and rank them from worst to best.

 4. Vantage

-As for her Ultimate: Sniper’s Mark, Vantage carries a custom sniper rifle to mark enemy targets which applies a damage bonus for you and your team.
+As for her Ultimate: Sniper’s Mark, Vantage carries a custom sniper rifle to mark enemy targets, which applies a damage bonus for you and your team.
 The sniper comes with a 3x-8x optic and deals 50 base damage.

 Despite having pretty good abilities, Vantage does not fit very well in the current meta.
 Moreover, her abilities are only useful in the early to mid-game.
 As a result, most players prefer to opt-in for other Recon Legends than Vantage in most scenarios.

-3. Bloodhound
+3. Crypto

 Crypto is a high-risk, high-reward Legend introduced in Season 3.
 Since his release, the Legend has undergone several changes to his abilities.
 He was formerly a subpar character in comparison to the other Legends in the game.
 Therefore, most of the modifications that were made to his kits were upgrades.